-Our curriculum is set out as per Appendix 1, but we may need to adapt it as and when necessary.
+Our curriculum is set out as per Appendix 1 and integrated in the domains of Citizenship & Ethics and Science & Technology.
+This policy and domain overview are available on the school website.
+We may need to adapt it as and when necessary.